Piyush-stac/Global-Air-Quality-Analysis/README.md

 2. Seasonal and meteorological factors influence pollution levels.
 3. Data-driven policies can be guided using this analysis.

+🔮 Future Work
+1. Build machine learning models to predict AQI or pollutants.
+2. Add time-series forecasting for future air quality trends.
+3. Use interactive maps for geo-visualization of AQI.

 🧑‍💻 Author
 Piyush Parwani
 GitHub : https://github.com/Piyush-stac